 Typically, claims arising from boat accidents are based on negligence.
 This means that they require proof of the elements of duty of care, breach of duty, causation, and damages.
 The plaintiff has the burden of proof and must establish their version of events by a preponderance of the evidence.
 There are many ways in which negligence may occur on a yacht, including operating the vessel at an unsafe speed, overcrowding or overloading, striking a fixed object or another watercraft, failing to obey basic navigational rules, failing to keep a proper lookout in front of the vessel (or behind the vessel while towing), boating under the influence, and distracted boating.

 Some yacht accident lawsuits may also involve other legal theories, such as product liability if a yacht’s design was defective.
+This may involve a theory of strict liability rather than negligence, which requires proving only that a defect existed and that it caused the yacht accident.
 Certain federal laws like the Jones Act, the Longshore and Harbor Workers’ Compensation Act, or the Death on the High Seas Act may also be possible avenues of recovery in some cases, especially those filed by captains, cabin stewards, navigators, helmsmen, engineers, cooks, or other injured crewmen.Consult a Knowledgeable Yacht Accident Lawyer in Miami or Elsewhere in Florida

 Victims who have been hurt because of the careless conduct of a yacht owner or another party responsible for the operation of a vessel should talk to an attorney about the possibility of taking legal action to seek damages from the responsible party.
 The experienced Miami yacht accident attorneys at Rivkind & Margulies, P.A., offer a free, confidential case evaluation.
 To set up an appointment to discuss your case, call us at 866-621-2142 or contact us online.
 We represent victims throughout the state of Florida in Palm Beach, Jacksonville, Tampa, Key West, Fort Lauderdale, Hollywood, and Brevard County, as well as in the Florida Panhandle.